4dn-dcic/4dn-cloud-infra/docs/deploy_new_account.rst

     source custom/aws_creds/test_creds.sh
     aws s3 sync s3://cgap-reference-file-registry s3://<new_application_files_bucket>

-Then, clone the cgap-pipeline repo, checkout the version you want to deploy (v24 as of writing) and upload the bioinformatics metadata to the portal.
+Then, clone the `cgap-pipeline-main` repo, checkout the version you want to deploy (v1.0.0 as of writing) and upload the bioinformatics metadata to the portal.
 (This example again assumes the environment variable ENV_NAME is set correctly.
 If you have already sourced your credentials, that part doesn't have to be repeated, but it's critical to have done it, so we include that here redundantly to avoid problems.)
 ECR images will also be posted, so ensure ``$AWS_REGION`` is set.::

     source custom/aws_creds/test_creds.sh
-    python post_patch_to_portal.py --ff-env=$ENV_NAME --del-prev-version --ugrp-unrelated

-Note that the above post/patch process must be repeated from the cgap-sv-pipeline repo as well.
+    make deploy-all

 Finally, push the tibanna-awsf image to the newly created ECR Repository in the new account::

     ./scripts/upload_tibanna_awsf

+Note that you can trigger the awsf image build through CodeBuild (or foursight) as well if using the CodeBuild stack.

 Once the above steps have completed after 20 mins or so, it is time to test it out.
 Navigate to Foursight and trigger the md5 check - this will run the md5 step on the reference files.
 You should be able